RTL Services and Programs

 Kaltura is a web-based video management platform that allows for the upload, editing, managing and sharing of videos and other media.
 Kaltura can be accessed from bCourses (Canvas).

-Online Discussions allow students to participate in an asynchronous conversation with a group or the entire class, and there are several options available for UC Berkeley courses.
-These include bCourses built-in discussion tool, and integrated platform, Ed Discussion.
+Online Discussions allow students to participate in an asynchronous conversation with a group or the entire class.
+These include bCourses built-in discussion tool and integrated platform Ed Discussion.

 Research IT provides research computing technologies, consulting, and community for the Berkeley campus.
 Our fundamental goal is to help campus faculty and students with their research by providing the best IT tools as inexpensively as possible.

-Student Response Systems, also known as “Clickers,” “audience response systems,” and "classroom response systems" enable instructors to pose questions to students and immediately collect and view the responses of the entire class.
+Student Response Systems, also known as “clickers,” “audience response systems,” or "personal response systems" enable instructors to pose questions to students and immediately collect and view the responses of the entire class.

 SuiteC provides bCourses users with additional tools to support student engagement and collaboration.